Have you ever thought that a wonderful city as Havana was linked to the mafia and organized crime?

 5 Cabaret Tropicana, trending night club forever

-It is considered as the most famous nightclub in Cuba.
-Tropicana is an identity product of the country and in some way represents Cuban's own sensuality.
+Considered the most famous nightclub in Cuba, Tropicana is an identity product of the country and somehow represents that typical Cuban sensuality.

-A night club that welcomed, during the Republican period, Hollywood gangsters, politicians and artists who attended to gamble, drink and seal their deals.
+A night club that welcomed, during the republican period, mobsters, politicians and Hollywood artists who came to play, drink and close their businesses.

-Many of you may think that it is an unnecessary waste of money to attend a show at Tropicana, or that you are not going to witness an authentic representation of Cuban culture.
-But the fact is that this cabaret is as linked to Cuba as coffee, rum or tobacco.
+Many of you may think that it is an unnecessary expense of money to attend a Show from Tropicana, or that you are not going to witness an authentic representation of Cuban culture.
+But the fact is that this cabaret is as associated with Cuba as coffee, rum or tobacco.

-This site is unique to enjoy Cuban folklore to the fullest, as it is one of the most popular Cuban musical shows in the world.
+This site is unique for enjoying Cuban folklore at full speed and color, as it is one of the most popular Cuban musical shows worldwide.

 When you talk about dance in Havana, to the rhythm of live music on a frenetic night, Tropicana is that paradise under the stars that you cannot miss.

-Of the price packages that the cabaret offers, we will arrange the best option for you, so that you can watch the show from a privileged spot.
+Of the price packages offered by the cabaret, we will manage the best option for you, so that you can watch the show from a privileged position.

 While the stunning dancers of Tropicana wear just the minimum amount of clothing on their bodies, there is a rigorous dress code for the audience.
 Formal wear is imperative.